stoyan-yordanov/LSCI/README.md

 - Curve Fitting Toolbox
 - Signal Processing Toolbox

 If you use big 3D stacks you will need a PC with enough RAM to load and process the stacks.
 RAM with 32 GB will allow to comfortably work with big stacks of images.
-A stack of 1000 images with size of 1000x1000 px and 16-bit depth with occupy in the RAM 2 GB.
+A stack of 1000 images with size of 1000x1000 px and 16-bit depth will occupy in the RAM 2 GB.
 Note also that the toolbox produces output stacks for K map, tc map, V map, which are almost as big as the input stack size.
 Thus, the RAM usage will increase 4x, plus Matlab, the OS, the open applications will occupy additional space (few GB).
 Therefore, loading and processing big chunks of data might be a problem on low RAM PCs.
 In case of problems, to fit the data in the RAM, you can try to crop the stack to smaller size, i.e. only the ROI where you are interested to get the results.

 ## LASCA Functions and Directory Structure